-PENDATUN MUNICIPALITY, MAGUINDANAO PROVINCE DUE TO CLAN FEUD On 24 September 2022, at around 6 o'clock in the afternoon, a firefight happened in the boundary of Barangay Baumol, Lambayong Municipality and Barangay Lao Iao, General Salipada K. Pendatun (GSKP) Municipality, which displaced around 566 families (approximately 2,830 individuals).
-The incident was reported to be caused by a long-standing land conflict between the village chieftains of Barangay Baumol, Lambayong Municipality and Barangay Pidtiguian, GSKP Municipality.
-A 57-year-old male who is a resident of Barangay Lower Idtig of the said municipality was reported to be wounded after his leg was hit by a stray bullet as a result of the firefight.
+1 FORCED DISPLACEMENT IN GENERAL SALIPADA K. PENDATUN MUNICIPALITY, MAGUINDANAO PROVINCE DUE TO CLAN FEUD

+On 24 September 2022, at around 6 o'clock in the afternoon, a firefight happened in the boundary of Barangay Baumol, Lambayong Municipality and Barangay Lao-lao, General Salipada K. Pendatun (GSKP) Municipality, which resulted to the displacement of 566 families (approximately 2,830 individuals).
+The incident is reportedly caused by a long-standing land conflict between the village chieftains of Barangay Baumol, Lambayong Municipality and Barangay Pidtiguian, GSKP Municipality.
+A 57-year-old male who is a resident of Barangay Lower Idtig of the said municipality was wounded after his leg was hit by a stray bullet as a result of the firefight.
+The Rural Health Unit provided immediate medical treatment to the wounded civilian.